 CONVENTIONAL (BAKING) METHOD

-• PREPARE – Score pork knuckle with a sharp knife or prick all over with knife.
+• PREPARE – Score the pork knuckle skin with a sharp knife.
 Rub with spices and one tablespoon of oil.
 Place onto a plate and chill uncovered overnight (see notes).

 • PLACE all gravy ingredients except collagen and xanthan gum into a baking dish.
-Position a wire rack over the top and place the pork knuckle into position.
-Leave to rest while oven preheats.
+Position a wire rack over the top and place the knuckle in the centre.
+Leave to rest at room temperature while oven preheats.

 • PREHEAT oven to 150°C fan/170°C static (325°F).

-• BAKE – slow roast pork for 3 hours.
-Remove pork and gravy from oven.
-Turn oven up to 240°C fan/ 260°C static (500°F).
+• BAKE – Roast pork for 3 hours or until tender.
+Turn oven to 240°C fan/ 260°C static (500°F).
 Place pork onto a lined baking tray.
-Brush with extra oil or vinegar and bake for a further 30-40 minutes or until golden and crisp.
+Brush with extra oil or vinegar and roast 30-40 minutes or until golden and crisp.
+You will see it all start to crackle and go delicious!

 • SERVE – Pour gravy through a sieve into a small saucepan.
 Discard solids (see notes).
 Place saucepan over medium-high heat and whisk in collagen and xanthan gum.
 Whisk until thickened (see notes).
 Serve roasted pork with gravy and your favourite mash.